Program overview

 Career Options

-Graduates of the Civil Engineering Technology program can pursue various career paths in Canada, including:
+Graduates of the Civil Engineering Technology program can pursue a variety of career paths in Canada, including:

 • Civil Engineering Technologist: Involves planning, designing, and overseeing construction projects, ensuring compliance with regulations.

-• Construction Supervisor: Manages construction sites, coordinating activities and ensuring safety and quality standards are met.
+• Construction Supervisor: Oversees construction sites, ensuring safety standards are met and projects are executed according to plans.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.